 Rainbow Banilla Bites | A Helicopter Mom

-A child’s stomach isn’t as big as an adults but they may be more active than most.
+A child’s stomach isn’t as big as an adult’s but they may be more active than most.
 This combination means that children get hungry faster because they can’t store as much food in their stomachs.
-Snacking helps keep them feeling full and happy throughout the day, which is why keeping this list of over 50 easy snacks for kids on hand will help!

 Easy Fruit Crisp Air Fryer Recipe | Best of Life Magazine